top of page

 • Kids will rejoin their families in the Sanctuary during the worship service at the sharing of the peace, enabling families to be together for Holy Communion.

-Registration for kids ages 4 - 5th grade will open for the 2024-2025 school year in early August!
+Registration for kids ages 4 - 5th grade is now open.

 Talking to Our Kids About Race